mjlambiase/Fall21Python2_Maya/Final_project/README.md

 -------------------------------------------------------------------------------------------------------------------------------------
 # Conclusion

-Differences in Covid deaths between the 4 largest states did not show distinguishable differences in Covid deaths between states that have more strict Covid lockdowns and restrictions and the ones that did not.
+Differences in Covid deaths between states did not show distinguishable differences between states that had more strict Covid lockdowns/restrictions and the ones that did not.
 Conversely, states with more strict Covid restrictions are doing worse economically.